(Irish potato pancakes)

-- Heat a generous amount of oil in a skillet or sauté pan.
-Drop about 2 tablespoons of batter at a time into the hot oil and spread out into a round about 1/2-inch thick.
+- Heat a generous amount of oil in a skillet or saute pan.
+Drop about 1/4 cup of the batter at a time into the hot oil and spread out into a round about 1/2-inch thick.
 Fry until underside browns, then flip and brown the other side.

 - Remove to a paper towel-lined plate and repeat with the rest of the batter.
 Finished boxty can be held in a warm oven until serving.

-- Boxty Cake: Preheat oven to 475°F. Place a greased 8- or 9-inch cake pan or skillet in the oven to get hot.
+- Boxty Cake: Preheat oven to 475°F. Place a greased 8 or 9-inch cake pan or skillet in the oven to get hot.
 Follow the recipe above, cutting the amount of milk to 1/4 cup.
 Spread the batter out into the cake pan or skillet and place in the oven for 15 minutes.
-Reduce heat to 400°F and bake for another 1 to 1 1/2 hours.
-Serve cut in wedges.
+Reduce heat to 400°F and bake for another 45 minutes to an hour.
+Serve cut in wedges and serve hot.

-- Boxty Dumplings: drop spoonfuls of the batter into simmering stews.
+- Boxty Dumplings: Drop spoonsful of the batter into simmering stews.

-- Add 1 teaspoon of baking powder to the batter if you like to make the cakes puff slightly more.
+- Add 1 teaspoon of baking powder to the batter if you like to make the cakes puff a bit more.